E-Newsletter

 Further east toward Tvedestrand lies Lyngør, one of the country’s best-preserved harbors, known for its dramatic history from the Napoleonic Wars and the Battle of Lyngør in 1812.
 Lyngør was a busy trading post and pilot station, and much of its old architecture has been preserved, making it a living museum of Southern Norway’s coastal culture.

 The harbors along the Southern coast are unique cultural landmarks that tell the story of a time when life was closely tied to the sea.
-Today, they offer visitors a chance to experience this rich maritime heritage – whether by private boat, day ferry, or kayak.

 The Harbors of Southern Norway Are Accessible in Many Ways

-For those with their own boat, the harbors are perfect stopovers – whether for a quick break or an overnight stay.
+For those with their own boat, the harbors are perfect stopovers, whether for a quick break or an overnight stay.
 Many harbors have docks and good anchoring spots, and some are equipped with guest harbors.
 Sailboats, motorboats, and smaller leisure boats can easily find their way to the many natural harbors scattered along the coast from Hidra to Lyngør.

 Paddling through the archipelago offers a completely unique way to experience the harbors.
 The sheltered waters provide safe conditions for kayakers, who can glide quietly through straits and coves, experiencing the harbors up close.
 From a kayak, you can land on islets and skerries, explore old sea huts, and enjoy the closeness to nature.

 For those without their own boat, or who simply want a more relaxed trip, several sightseeing and passenger boats operate routes to some of the best-known harbors.
-During the summer season, guided tours are offered to places like Ny-Hellesund, Lyngør, and Gamle Hellesund, where visitors can learn more about the history and coastal culture of these unique maritime communities

-Hidra – The Living Harbor of Southern Norway
+– The Living Harbor of Southern Norway

-Nestled between sea and history lies Hidra, a gem on the Southern Norwegian coast that offers breathtaking nature, rich cultural heritage, and authentic harbor life.
+Between sea and history lies Hidra, a gem on the Southern Norwegian coast that offers breathtaking nature, rich cultural heritage, and authentic harbor life.
 With around 600 year-round residents, the island is vibrant in every season, but especially in summer when it fills with boating activity, visitors, and an atmosphere that radiates Southern Norwegian charm.

 To get to Hidra, you take a short ferry ride from the mainland near Flekkefjord, and the moment you set foot on the island, it feels like stepping into another time.
 Here you'll find Kirkehamn, one of Norway’s most charming harbors, known for its distinctive architecture and the majestic octagonal Hidra Church from 1854.
 Along the docks, you can see old sea warehouses, small fishing boats, and traditional houses that tell the story of the island’s maritime past.